axelitus/fuel-pkg-history/README.md

 ##### History::save()

-Description: Saves the History to a store using the configured driver
+Description: Saves the History to a store using the configured driver.

+Static: Yes

 ```
 History::save();